pnnl/pecblocks/README.md

 - _pv1_poly.py_ implements a multi-channel Hammerstein-Wiener architecture.
 - _pv1_import.py_ reads the model for time-step simulation, produces Bode plots, and compares IIR simulation to ATP simulation
+- _pv1_lcl.py_ runs the same case as _pv1_import.py_, with an LCL output filter and plotting the LCL input and output variables.

 A sample trained model is provided in _models/pv1_fhf_poly.json_, which contains the following in a readable text format.